PagemateHQ/pagemate/apps/tenant-insurance/CHALLENGE.md

 ## Challenges (5 tasks)

 ### 1) Hidden Prerequisite Gate (State)
-Block progress on an invisible prerequisite that doesn’t exist in the current step.
+Block progress on an invisible prerequisite that doesn't exist in the current step.

 - Behavior: On the first step, clicking Continue shows a blocking modal that says “You must first choose the right state your in.” (intentional grammar).